-Celebrating the beauty of the botanical world around me through drawing and painting, I am inspired by a variety of botanical subjects, the landscapes in which they grow, and flower still life arrangements, all of which surround me whether at home or away.
-I use a variety of media, from coloured pencils, pastels, gouache and acrylics, to digital media.
+Exploring the botanical world around me through drawing and painting, I am inspired by a variety of plants and flowers which either grow at home or were given to me as gifts.
+I use a variety of traditional and digital media to create my works.

 I use my own digital photographs as reference material for my paintings, and when I get the chance I enjoy sketching outdoors.
 Painting still life arrangements provide me with the opportunity to observe and paint from life.
 A variety of media is used to create my works, from traditional methods such as coloured pencils, pastels, gouache and acrylics, to digital drawing and painting software.

 I have been a member of the Society for All Artists for more than 10 years, and in 2019 I joined Painters Online and Croydon Art Society.
 I was also a member of Bromley Art Society for 10 years.

 After being awarded a Diploma in Graphic Design at Wimbledon School of Art in 1981, this was followed by a 20-year career as a graphic designer working initially for printing companies before moving to the magazine publishing sector.
 Following a change of direction in 2001, I was later awarded an Open University BA Honours Degree in Humanities with Art History and Religious Studies in 2008.
 Whilst studying with the OU, I spent any spare time drawing and painting.
 In 2019 I was awarded a Diploma with Merit in Botanical Coloured Pencils by the London Art College.